 - Runny nose

 - Sneezing

 - Cough

-- Conjunctivitis
+- Conjunctivitis (sore, itchy, watery, red and sticky eyes)

-- High fever
+- High temperature

 - Small white spots inside the cheeks and on the back of the lips.

 - Rash of flat red, or brown blotches appears on face and ears and spreads across the body.
 This usually starts on day 3 of the illness.
 Please note rashes may look different depending on skin tone visit NHS online for more information.